What is the EU Whistleblowing Directive and why is it relevant to the Netherlands?

 October: Draft law is examined in parliament

-January 2022: Home Affairs Committee of the House of Representatives states its preference to combine the Whistleblower Protection Bill with an evaluation of the current legislation.
+January 2022: Home Affairs Committee of the House of Representatives states its preference to combine the Whistleblower Protection Bill with an evaluation of the current legislation

 The key differences between the old and new legislation

-External reporting channels
+Stronger reporting channels

-Final transposition and legal certainty
+Final amendments and legal certainty

-Whistleblowing Laws in the European Union
+Whistleblowing Laws in the Netherlands